onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 The same solutions will work, with the same caveats.
 Also note that in this example, both functions were part of the same contract.
 However, the same bug can occur across multiple contracts, if those contracts share state.

-### Pitfalls in Race Condition Solutions
+### Pitfalls in Reentrancy Solutions

-Since race conditions can occur across multiple functions, and even multiple contracts, any solution aimed at preventing reentry will not be sufficient.
+Since reentrancy can occur across multiple functions, and even multiple contracts, any solution aimed at preventing reentrancy with a single function will not be sufficient.

-Instead, we have recommended finishing all internal work first, and only then calling the external function.
-This rule, if followed carefully, will allow you to avoid race conditions.
+Instead, we have recommended finishing all internal work (ie. state changes) first, and only then calling the external function.
+This rule, if followed carefully, will allow you to avoid vulnerabilities due toreentrancy.
 However, you need to not only avoid calling external functions too soon, but also avoid calling functions which call external functions.
 For example, the following is insecure:

 ```sol
 // INSECURE